Back

 Can I turn off comments entirely?

-Block and report.
-Use keyword filters to auto-hide their common phrases.
-Document the behavior and report to the platform.
-Persistent harassment may warrant legal advice.
+Block, report, and keyword-filter their phrases.
+Document patterns and escalate to the platform.
+Persistent harassment may need legal advice.

-Do I need to moderate comments on every platform?
+Do I need to moderate every platform equally?

 How do I handle negative but legitimate comments?

-Don't delete them.
-Reply professionally, address the concern, and offer to take the conversation to DMs or email if needed.
-Handling criticism well builds trust; hiding it can backfire.
+Do not delete them.
+Reply professionally, address the concern, and offer DM or email for details.
+Handled well, criticism builds trust.

-More to read: Social Media Comment Moderation Guide 2026 · Control Facebook Page Review Comments · Instagram Growth Resources · Affordable Social Media Scheduler
+More to read: Comment Moderation Guide 2026 · Control Facebook Page Comments · Instagram Growth Resources · Affordable Scheduler

 CuteDyno Team